lajanki/quote_randomizer/README.md

 Randomizes an actual quote by switching 1-3 words.

 Random Quote Generator
-A Python script that picks a random actual quote from a database, chooses 1-3 words and randomly switches them to new ones.
+A Python script that picks a random actual quote or a fact from a database, chooses 1-3 words and randomly switches them to new ones.
 Uses a natural language toolkit module to tag
 words into classes in order to choose a right type of words to be replaced.